dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 Other code generally interacts with the router by triggering an event (see above for more on events).
 Most of `router.js` consists of event handlers that then call the router's API.

-Every function in the router's API applies the function defined in [middleware.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/middleware.js).
-This is rarely edited.
-It's where the "User navigated to..." console log messages come from.
+Every call to one of the router's API functions also runs each piece of web apps middleware, defined in [middleware.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/middleware.js).
+This middleware doesn't do much, but it's a useful place for reset-type logic that should be called on each screen change: scrolling to the top of the page, making sure any form is cleared out, etc. It's also where the "User navigated to..." console log messages come from.

 #### Tests